ahmadajal/ada-ana-project/src_viz/README.md

     - writing the results in a json file

 - statistical analysis of the aggregated data of each day, and writing the results in json files

+All the results are written in the directory : ../viz-data